AsaLap/PlantGEMs/README.md

   -v, --verbose   Toggle the printing of more information -le --log_erase Erases the previous log file
 ```
-**NB** : each argument between [brackets] is optional.

-**NB2** : if you didn't put the files in the _files/_ directory, you will be asked to give the exact path for each file needed.
+**NB** : if you didn't put the files in the _files/_ directory, you will be asked to give the exact path for each file needed.
 Not recommended if you reconstruct several organisms at once for obvious practicality.

-**NB3** : every dependency needed is normally listed in the _requirements.txt_, but you will also need **Pathway-Tools** to be installed.
+**NB\'** : every dependency needed is normally listed in the _requirements.txt_, but you will also need **Pathway-Tools** to be installed.
 Please see mpwt's GitHub page for more information : https://github.com/AuReMe/mpwt.

 ## **merging.py only :**